This week The Charity submitted its patient organisation consultation response about the potentially-groundbreaking new treatment DCVax®-L.

 Interim results showed increased overall survival for patients with the majority of trial participants (86.4%) receiving the treatment.

-Specifically, patients who received DCVax®-L showed an increased median overall survival rate of 23.1 months compared to a median overall survival rate between 15-17 months for patients receiving only the current standard of treatment.
+Specifically, patients who received DCVax®-L showed a median overall survival rate of 23.1 months compared to a median overall survival rate between 15-17 months compared to historic controls.

 So how does this treatment work?